FindMySchool LogoFindMySchool

 Mrs Imogen Senior has led the school since 2019, bringing energy and vision following the earlier leadership of Hugh O'Neill, who served the school for 33 years.
 In September 2022, the school converted to academy status under Our Lady of Walsingham Catholic Multi Academy Trust, shifting from its voluntary aided structure.
 This transition included consolidating two separate sites onto the single Beetons Way location, streamlining operations.
 Staff report feeling well supported and state that workload is reasonable, signalling healthy institutional culture.

-The school ranks 1142nd in England for GCSE outcomes, placing it in the top 25% nationally (FindMySchool ranking), and second among West Suffolk schools locally.
-The Attainment 8 score of 51.1 compares positively against the England average of 45.9.
-At the strong pass threshold (grades 5 and above in English and maths), 55% of pupils achieved this standard in 2023, marginally exceeding the England average of 54%.
+The current GCSE dataset places the school 1,978th in England for academic outcomes and 1,695th overall in the FindMySchool ranking.
+The Attainment 8 score is 49.8.
+At the strong pass threshold (grades 5 and above in English and maths), 49.7% of pupils achieved this standard.

-The school ranks 910th in England for A-level results, positioning it within the middle tier of performing schools nationally (FindMySchool ranking).
-Sixth-form students achieved 49% grades A*-B, compared to the England average of 47%.
-At the A*/A threshold specifically, 26% achieved these top grades, marginally below the England average of 24%.
+The school ranks 901st in England for A-level academic outcomes, positioning it within the middle tier of performing schools nationally (FindMySchool ranking).
+Sixth-form students achieved around 60% grades A*-B. At the A*/A threshold specifically, around 20% achieved these top grades.

 England ranks and key metrics (where available)